ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/40 State/10 Matching over time.md

 > Before calls: *?who0 ?parent3*.
 After first call: *?who0* marge.
 After second call: lisa marge.

 It's printing *exactly the same variables* each time.
-However, printing captures a variable's state at the moment of printing so it makes visible the variables' progression from being unbound to bound.
+However, printing captures a variable's state at the moment of printing.
+So this example makes visible the variables' progression from being unbound to bound.

 Similar issues will come up when we talk about [primitive tasks and predicates](primitive_tasks).
 For example, it's not obvious what answer `Different` should return if we call it with two different unbound variables, as in `[Different ?a ?b]`.
 Should it succeed because they're different variables, or fail because they might become equal in the future?